 By issuing Conversion Notes, Kentron rewards the initiation of ideas, and the contribution of participant’s time and investor’s funds to the realisation of those ideas.
 This enables the growth and development of an idea without the need for a large capital outlay, reducing its chances of failure due to lack of funds.
 In addition to providing a mechanism for raising capital for projects through the issue of Conversion Notes, the Kentron Shareholder Agreement also defines processes for buying and selling Conversion Notes.

 The value of Conversion Notes can change with time so that project members who invested time or funds early in the project life cycle can be preferentially rewarded for that early commitment.
-At the end of the first 6 months, the Project Leader, any additional members of the Project Leadership Team will, in consultation with the Sandpit Manager, settle on a revised value for the Conversion Notes for the project for the next 6 months.
+At the end of the first 6 months, the Project Leader and other members of the Project Leadership Team will, in consultation with the Sandpit Manager, settle on a revised value for the Conversion Notes for the project for the next 6 months.
 They will also set a cap on the number of Type 1 Conversion Notes that will be made available for purchase in the following 6-month period.
 This valuation and capping process will repeat for each active project every 6 months.
 Mechanisms for managing this process are provided through the Kentron platform made available to each sandpit.

 Conversion Notes in a Kentron project translate into a pro-rata shareholding in any later spin-off company of that project at the time of incorporation and, in the interim, the distribution of any income accruing from the operation of that project.
 There are two categories of Conversion Note issued to participants in projects: